 The requirement to be part of a suckler beef herd will apply to all other breeds recognised as dual purpose.
-Farmers who wish to claim these breeds from 2017 onwards will also have to demonstrate that the claimed animals have not been produced from the dairy herd.
+Farmers who wish to claim these breeds will also have to demonstrate that the claimed animals have not been produced from the dairy herd.
 The relevant breeds currently identified are: